 One can shell out some serious dollars to take a more “proactiv-e” solution but when it is aggressively persistent like the Dominics and Imrans of Youtube infamy, it is time to install a blocker to your regime.
 To be specific, the blocker is called a dermatologist.

-Men’s Folio spoke to Doctor CY Chua of Veritas Medical Aesthetics to understand more about adult acne and the pressing question of why it exists.
+Men’s Folio spoke to Dr CY Chua of Veritas Medical Aesthetics to understand more about adult acne and the pressing question of why it exists.
 “There is an age where the incidence of acne drops drastically, but it occurs when one is much older and usually after 50 years old.
 Science has proven that skin irritation causes acne.
 Adult acne is frequently caused by hormonal imbalances, but environmental changes can trigger it too,” he shares.

 “Skin dehydration does not help for sure since it sends a signal to your oil glands that the skin surface is dry and needs more oil.
 The dry cracked skin surface is also more prone to bacterial infiltration and can worsen breakouts.
-It is very well documented that cleansers that are too drying can worsen acne.”
-Chua says.
+It is very well documented that cleansers that are too drying can worsen acne,” Chua says.

 TREATING THE ROOT CAUSE